Give structure to your mural without losing flexibility.

 To add an area to the outline, right-click (or Command-click on a Mac) and select "add to outline."

 You can access the mural outline by clicking on the bulleted list icon in the top toolbar on the right side of your mural.
 Each time you click on a section within the outline, you will be taken directly there.
 This makes navigating much easier!

 Then, once you want to present your mural, click on the 'start presentation' button.
 You can navigate through the presentation with the < and > buttons at the bottom of the modal.

 The presentation mode allows you to navigate around the areas just like a slideshow.
-Anyone who accesses a view-only link of the mural will be taken directly to the mural in presentation mode.
+Anyone who accesses a view-only link of the mural (like visitors) will be taken directly to the mural in presentation mode.